Knowing How Long to Cure Resin Prints

 One of the most common and affordable ways to remove this resin residue before curing is to use a bath of isopropyl alcohol (IPA).
 IPA is a solvent that is present in many household products, including rubbing alcohol and hand sanitizers.
 IPA can also be used to dissolve liquid resin.
 To clean and prepare 3D prints for curing, simply submerge the printed parts in a bath of IPA for about three minutes.
 If there are still traces of liquid resin left, you can repeat this rinse one more time.

 When the liquid resin has been safely cleaned off the green 3D printed part, you can then remove the supports—if there are any.
 It is easier to remove supports before the final curing because they won’t be as hardened.
-You can do this by snapping them off by hand or if greater precision is required by using cutting tools.
+You can do this by snapping them off by hand or if greater precision is required by using pliers or cutting tools.

 Recommended reading: What is Resin 3D Printing?